remiljw/Wallet-API/README.md

 ```
 ## Miscellaneous

-You can also test via the browsable apis by clicking on the links, and login where necessary.
+You can also interact with endpoints via the browser by clicking on the links, and login after you have signed up.